 (See also Overview of Bacterial Skin Infections Overview of Bacterial Skin Infections The skin provides a remarkably good barrier against bacterial infections.
 Although many bacteria come in contact with or reside on the skin, they are normally unable to establish an infection... read more .)

-Lymphadenitis almost always results from an infection, which may be caused by bacteria, viruses, protozoa, or fungi.
+Lymphadenitis almost always results from an infection, which may be caused by bacteria, viruses, parasites, or fungi.
 Typically, the infection spreads to a lymph node from a skin, ear, nose, or eye infection or from such infections as infectious mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , cytomegalovirus infection Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more , streptococcal infection Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , or syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more .
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , or syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more .
 The infection may affect many lymph nodes or only those in one area of the body.

 Symptoms of Lymphadenitis

-Enlarged lymph nodes that do not cause pain, tenderness, or redness may indicate a serious different disorder, such as lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
+Enlarged lymph nodes that do not cause pain, tenderness, or redness may indicate a serious, different disorder, such as lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
-These... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , or Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more .
+These... read more .
 Such lymph nodes require a doctor’s attention.

 Diagnosis of Lymphadenitis